 What the hell does that mean?

 Let us return to some scenarios to get a better idea of what exactly peer-to-peer can do.
-What actually has happened in our scenario is that the aggregate processing power of a million PCs has amassed a supercomputer like ability to examine gene data to find a way to inhibit the growth of cancer cells.
-Without your help this would have been impossible because a foundation could have never afforded a supercomputer.
-Plus the PC time that you donated did not even inconvenience you one bit because you allowed the foundation to access you computer while you were asleep.
+What actually has happened in our scenario is that the aggregate processing power of a million PCs has amassed a supercomputer-like ability to examine gene data to find a way to inhibit the growth of cancer cells.
+Without your help, this would have been impossible because a foundation could have never afforded a supercomputer.
+Plus, the PC time that you donated did not even inconvenience you one bit because you allowed the foundation to access your computer while you were asleep.
 This is perhaps the noblest usage of peer-to-peer technology.

 On the flip side of the coin is the usage of peer-to-peer technology to co-opt copyrighted materials.
 The largely unauthorized usage of copyrighted music is the killer app that over 60 million Internet users are familiar with, using Napster.
 Because of Napster’s ability to help users swap music from their hard drives, it has become the fastest-growing Internet Company to date.

 It has grown from a virtually unknown company to over 65 million users in less than two years with no major media marketing.
 Napster is a file-swapping software that has enabled Internet users to share music files directly from their hard drives with each other in the popular MP3 format.
 It has caused much debate and legal action in the hi-tech and music industry.